1What is Value Added Tax (VAT), and how does it work?

 3Will VAT cover all goods and services?
 At what rate will VAT be introduced?

 All goods and services will be subject to VAT.
 The VAT rate will be set at a standard rate of 5%.
-Few services and goods (e.g. qualified Medicines and Medical equipments) will be zero rated.
-Such list will be notified by GAZT, please refer to chapter 6 of the KSA VAT law In addition, some goods and services will be exempt (e.g. rent of residential real estate, capital markets activities).
+Few services and goods (e.g., qualified Medicines and Medical equipment) will be zero rated.
+For such list, please refer to Chapter 6 of the KSA VAT law.
+In addition, some goods and services will be exempt (e.g., rent of residential real estate, capital markets activities).
 Please refer to chapter 5 of the KSA VAT Law.
 As VAT is an indirect tax, it is not charged on salaries and wages of employees.